-From the self defensive standpoint, this could mean having enough awareness of situation and surroundings that you have an inkling something is “up;” say spying a pair of sketchy dudes further down the block that seem be paying you inordinate attention, or noticing that panhandler at the entrance to the Safeway when you pulled into the lot, and then avoiding an issue by not dealing with it to begin with – turning around or crossing the street in the first case, or going through a separate entrance in the second.
+Say spying a pair of sketchy dudes further down the block that seem be paying you inordinate attention, or noticing that panhandler who seems to be “on something” at the entrance to the Safeway when you pulled into the lot; and then avoiding any issue by not dealing with it to begin with – turning around or crossing the street in the first case, or going through a separate entrance in the second.

-That’s fine and all, and if you choose to go through life this way you likely will need the self defense skills you so carefully cultivate.
-Too often, we seem to concentrate more on the Action part.
-Tactical thinking – and common sense – sometimes go out the window in the interest of a kind of tough-talking self righteous mentality that is more insecurity than assertiveness.
+That’s fine and all, and going through life this way likely will mean a need for self defense skills.
+Too often, in training and in discussions, we seem to concentrate more on the Action part.
+Tactical thinking – and common sense – sometimes go out the window in the interest of a kind of tough-talking self-righteous mentality that is usually more insecurity than assertiveness.

-This is bad habit, and bad practice.
-When you start to look at these situations as some kind of dick-measuring contest, or some kind of proving ground, the creep in your focus is complete and you’ve missed the point altogether.
+This is bad practice, and a bad habit to get into.
+When you start to see these situations as some kind of proving ground, the creep in focus is complete, and you’ve missed the point altogether.

 Non-action requires confidence.
-In one’s skillsets, so that one does not feel the need to “prove” anything; and in our decision making, so that we can rest easy knowing that not acting was the right call.
+In one’s own capabilities, so that there is no need to “prove” anything; and in our decision making, so that we can rest easy knowing that not acting was the right call.

-It won’t always be, but you won’t always know…
+It won’t always be, but then you won’t always know…

 This takes composure and self-assurance, and a lack of the need to prove oneself.